Published on Tuesday 11 March 2014 11:28

 Market and Model

-Prices start at just over £22,500 which undercuts the Land Rover Freelander by just over £1,000 but the British car counters with more power and a more prestigious badge yet loses out in terms of equipment and warranty, the Toyota's five year warranty outstripping the Land Rover's three.
+Prices start at just over £22,000 which undercuts the Land Rover Freelander by just over £1,000 but the British car counters with more power and a more prestigious badge yet loses out in terms of equipment and warranty, the Toyota's five year warranty outstripping the Land Rover's three.
 The Toyota also weighs in cheaper than the Honda CR-V, although the latest and larger Ford Kuga might just get the drop on the RAV4's price.
-Four-wheel drive models open at around £25,500 for a petrol model and £26,500 for a 2.2-litre diesel.
+Four-wheel drive models open at around £25,500 for a petrol model and around £26,000 for a diesel.

 Cost of Ownership